-Although the supermarkets always seem to be full of fresh produce, it is worth finding out what fruit and vegetables are in season right now.
+Although supermarkets always seem to be full of fresh produce, it is worth finding out which fruit and vegetables are in season right now.

 What is seasonal eating?